Property building in Park Hotel Tokyo

 Quartos à prova de som

-Spa and wellness centre/facilities, Spa/Wellness in Park Hotel Tokyo
+Spa and wellness centre/facilities in Park Hotel Tokyo

 Restaurantes